Your Autoregressive Model Already Reveals the Causal Graph: Universal CMI Estimation via Autoregressive Models

 \begin{definition}[$\epsilon$-Strong Faithfulness] Let $\tau_\epsilon$ be the asymptotic approximation error bound of the model (Theorem~\ref{thm:total_error_bound}).
 A distribution $P$ is \textbf{$\epsilon$-Strongly Faithful} to a causal graph $\mathcal{G}$ with respect to the estimator $P_\theta$ if, for every active edge $E_{t} \to E_t' \; \text{with} \; t < t'$, the \textbf{true} CMI satisfies:

-\end{definition} Thus, identifiability is guaranteed provided the true causal signal dominates the model's approximation error (Appendix~\ref{appendix:validation_of_epsilon_faithfulness}). \begin{lemma}[Identifiability of the Instance Time Causal Graph] Let $\hat{I}_N$ be the consistent Monte Carlo estimator of the CMI derived from the $\epsilon$-Oracle model $P_\theta$.
-Under the assumption of $\epsilon$-Strong Faithfulness (Def.~\ref{def:strong_faithfulness}), the instance time causal graph \(\mathcal{G}_{t,s}\) is identifiable with probability 1 as $N \to \infty$.. \end{lemma}
+\end{definition} Thus, identifiability is guaranteed provided the true causal signal dominates the model's approximation error (Appendix~\ref{appendix:validation_of_epsilon_faithfulness}). \begin{lemma}[Identifiability of the Sample Time Causal Graph] Let $\hat{I}_N$ be the consistent Monte Carlo estimator of the CMI derived from the $\epsilon$-Oracle model $P_\theta$.
+Under the assumption of $\epsilon$-Strong Faithfulness (Def.~\ref{def:strong_faithfulness}), the sample time causal graph \(\mathcal{G}_{t,s}\) is identifiable with probability 1 as $N \to \infty$. \end{lemma}